mt190502/dotfiles.nix/README.md

 # mt190502's dots

-This dots is created for my personal use.
-I using with Nix Package Manager, so you can use it with NixOS or Nix installed on your system.
+This dotfiles is made for my personal use.
+I use it with Nix Package Manager, so you can use it with NixOS or Nix installed on your system.

 ## Installation